 – the length of each of the small segments or step;

-are the values of the integrand at the points .
+– values of the integrand at points .

-Detailing this piling up, I will analyze the formula in more detail:
+Detailing this heap, I will analyze the formula in more detail:

-is the sum of members with even indexes multiplied by 2;
+– sum of terms with even indexes are multiplied by 2;

-is the sum of members with odd index is multiplied by 4.
+– sum of terms with odd indexes are multiplied by 4.

 Example 4

-Calculate the approximate integral using Simpson's formula to the nearest 0.001.
-Splitting start with two segments
+Calculate the approximately definite integral using Simpson's formula with an accuracy of 0.001.
+Start splitting with two segments

-The integral, by the way, is again not taken.
+The integral, by the way, is again insoluble.

-Solution: I immediately draw attention to the type of task - it is necessary to calculate a definite integral with a certain accuracy.
-What this means has already been commented on at the beginning of the article, as well as on concrete examples of the previous paragraph.
-As for the trapezoid method, there is a formula that will immediately allow you to determine the required number of segments (the “en” value) in order to guarantee the required accuracy.
-True, we will have to find the fourth derivative and solve the extremal problem.
-Who understood what I mean and estimated the amount of work, he smiled.
-However, there is no laughing matter here, finding the fourth derivative of such an integrand will no longer be a megabotan, but a clinical psychopath.
-Therefore, in practice, a simplified method for estimating the error is almost always used.
+Solution: I immediately draw your attention to the type of task - it is necessary to calculate a definite integral with a certain accuracy.
+What this means has already been commented on at the beginning of the article, as well as using specific examples in the previous paragraph.
+As with the trapezoid method, there is a formula that will immediately allow you to determine the required number of segments (the “en” value) in order to guarantee the required accuracy.
+True, you will have to find the fourth derivative and solve the extremal problem.
+Those who understood what I meant and appreciated the amount of work, smiled.
+However, this is no laughing matter; finding the fourth derivative of such an integrand function will no longer be a mega-nerd, but a clinical psychopath.
+Therefore, in practice, a simplified error estimation method is almost always used.

-We start to decide.
-If we have two partition segments, then the nodes will be one more: .
+Let's start deciding.
+If we have two segments of partition, then there will be nodes one more: .
 And Simpson's formula takes a very compact form:

 Let's calculate the partition step:

-Once again I comment on how the table is filled:
+Let me comment once again on how the table is filled out:

-In the top line we write the "counter" of indices
+In the top line we write the “counter” of indexes

 In the second line, we first write the lower limit of integration, and then successively add the step.

 In the third line we enter the values of the integrand.
 For example, if , then .
-How many decimal places to leave?
+How many decimal places should I leave?
 Indeed, the condition again says nothing about this.
 The principle is the same as in the trapezoidal method, we look at the required accuracy: 0.001.
 And add an additional 2-3 digits.
-That is, you need to round up to 5-6 decimal places.
+That is, you need to round to 5-6 decimal places.

 As a result:

-The first result has been obtained.
+The primary result has been received.
 Now double number of segments up to four: .
 Simpson's formula for this partition takes the following form:

 Let's calculate the partition step: